 The Bachelor of Applied Science (BAS) in Applied Management degree builds on an existing Associate in Applied Science (AAS), Associate in Applied Science-Transfer (AAS-T), Associate in Arts, Direct Transfer Agreement (AA-DTA), or Associate in Science (AS) degrees, adding upper division coursework to complete a four-year degree.
 Applicants are accepted year round.
 The program can be completed in a two or three-year track and online.
 Students can enter the program in the fall, winter, spring, or summer.

-The Bachelor’s curriculum includes a mix of required core management and integrated studies courses.
+This degree is designed to provide program graduates with the knowledge and skills needed to move into management or supervisory positions or create new employment opportunities and entrepreneurial ventures in a rapidly changing global economy.
+The Bachelor’s curriculum includes a mix of required core management and general studies courses.
 After completing the first year of the program (45 credits), each student also completes a five-credit internship which is developed by the student and employer partner.

-- Demonstrate the ability to communicate effectively and use the language, tools, concepts and models of management applicable to the professional/technical discipline
+- Demonstrate ability to communicate effectively and use the language, tools, concepts and models of management applicable to the professional/technical discipline

 - Demonstrate an understanding of management roles and the nature of leadership

 - Apply the principles and philosophy of management systems

 - Prepare and complete cost control processes including the ability to establish a budget, prepare cost reports, and forecast expenditures

 - Employ new and developing information technologies

 - Acquire, organize, analyze, and interpret information and data to make informed, reasoned, equitable decisions

 - Identify and describe human behavior in an organizational setting